SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/edge-transport-servers/edge-subscriptions.md

 Before you can subscribe your Edge Transport server to your Exchange organization, you need to make sure your infrastructure and your Mailbox servers are prepared for the EdgeSync synchronization.
 To prepare for EdgeSync, you need to:

-- **License the Edge Transport server** The licensing information for the Edge Transport server is captured when the Edge Subscription is created.
+- **License the Edge Transport server**: The licensing information for the Edge Transport server is captured when the Edge Subscription is created.
 Subscribed Edge Transport servers need to be subscribed to the Exchange organization after the license key has been applied on the Edge Transport server.
 If the license key is applied on the Edge Transport server after you perform the Edge Subscription process, licensing information will not be updated in the Exchange organization, and you will need to resubscribe the Edge Transport server.

-- **Verify that the required ports are open in the firewall** The following ports are used by subscribed Edge Transport servers:
+- **Verify that the required ports are open in the firewall**: The following ports are used by subscribed Edge Transport servers:

-  - **SMTP** Port 25/TCP must be open for inbound and outbound mail flow between the Internet and the Edge Transport server, and between the Edge Transport server and the internal Exchange organization.
+  - **SMTP**: Port 25/TCP must be open for inbound and outbound mail flow between the Internet and the Edge Transport server, and between the Edge Transport server and the internal Exchange organization.

-  - **Secure LDAP** Non-standard port 50636/TCP is used for directory synchronization from Mailbox servers to AD LDS on the Edge Transport server.
+  - **Secure LDAP**: Non-standard port 50636/TCP is used for directory synchronization from Mailbox servers to AD LDS on the Edge Transport server.
 This port is required for successful EdgeSync synchronization.

     > [!NOTE]
     > Port 50389/TCP is used locally by LDAP to bind to the AD LDS instance.
 This port doesn't have to be open on the firewall; it's used locally on the Edge Transport server.

     If your environment requires specific ports, you can modify the ports used by AD LDS using the  `ConfigureAdam.ps1` script provided with Exchange.
 Modify the ports before you create the Edge Subscription.
 If you modify the ports after you create the Edge Subscription, you need to remove the Edge Subscription and create another one.